LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtdoc.rst.txt

 files, or all loaded source files.
 The tool predicates accept several options for generating the XML files, including the output directory.

-The ``lgtdoc/xml`` directory contains several ready to use Bash and PowerShell scripts for converting the XML documenting files into final formats including (X)HTML, PDF, Markdown, and reStructuredText (for use with Sphinx), and plain text files.
+The ``lgtdoc/xml`` directory contains several ready-to-use Bash and PowerShell scripts for converting the XML documenting files into final formats, including (X)HTML, PDF, Markdown, and reStructuredText (for use with Sphinx), and plain text files.
 The scripts are described in their ``man`` pages and made available in the system path by default.